parabirb/Tsuyu-WebUI/README.md

-# Ame-WebUI
+# Tsuyu-WebUI
-Welcome to Ame-WebUI!
-This is the repository for Ame's frontend, maintained by [parabirb](https://birb.works).
+Welcome to Tsuyu-WebUI!
+This is the repository for Tsuyu's frontend, maintained by [parabirb](https://birb.works).
 Please contact me@birb.works (@parabirb on Discord, @birb.1312 on Signal) for more information.

+Please note that since Tsuyu-WebUI assumes features that are **not** available on Ame, such as streaming, it is **not** compatible with Ame-WebUI.

 ## Acknowledgements
 This project directly depends on the following libraries, and would not be possible without them: